amakelov/mandala/README.md

-- **per-call dependency tracking**: automatically track the functions and global variables accessed by each memoized call, and alert you to changes in them, so you can (carefully) choose whether a change to a dependency requires recomputation of dependent calls
+- **per-call dependency tracking**: automatically track the functions and global variables accessed by each memoized call, and alert you to changes in them, so you can (carefully) choose whether a change to a dependency requires recomputation of dependent calls (like bug fixes and changes to logic) or not (like refactoring, comments, and logging)
-- **content-addressable versions**: use the current state of each dependency in your codebase to automatically determine the currently compatible versions of each memoized function to use in computation and queries.
+- **the code determines all versions automatically**: use the current state of each dependency in your codebase to automatically determine the currently compatible versions of each memoized function to use in computation and queries.
 In particular, this means that:
-  - **you can go "back in time"** and access the storage relative to an earlier state of the code (or even branch away in a new direction like in `git`) by just restoring this state
+  - **you can go "back in time"** and access the storage relative to an earlier state of the code (or even branch in a new direction like in `git`) by just restoring this state
   - **the code is the truth**: when in doubt about the meaning of a result, you can just look at the current code.